In this article, I will walk you through my full-proof Europe packing list to make sure that you don’t miss out on bringing anything important.

 Europe isn’t known for violent crimes, but it is known for pickpockets and thieves.
 Don’t travel with a lot of cash or flashy jewelry.
 Nothing says “easy target” like pulling out a large wad of bills to pay for a bottle of water or wearing your finest jewelry around your neck.

 Be smart when traveling and only carry what you need with you.
-It’s a good idea to have a money belt to keep your valuables close to you while still being easy accessible.
+It’s a good idea to have a money belt to keep your valuables close to you while still being easily accessible.
 But whenever possible, leave valuables in your hotel room where they’re safest.

 Pickpockets and thieves are something to be hyper-aware of, especially in touristy areas.